mikalarsen/documentation/content/SCALETutorials/Storage/ManagePoolsScale.md

 A job progress window opens.
 TrueNAS returns to the ***Poolname* Devices** screen when complete.

+To check the progress manually go to System -> Shell and enter **sudo zpool status**

 ### Adding a VDEV to a Pool

 ZFS supports adding VDEVs to an existing ZFS pool to increase the capacity or performance of the pool.